weyoume/wenode/libraries/chainbase/README.md

 /**
  * This is a relatively standard boost multi_index_container definition that has three
- * requirements to be used withn a chainbase database:
+ * requirements to be used within a chainbase database:
  *   - it must use chainbase::allocator<T>
  *   - the first index must be on the primary key (id) and must be unique (hashed or ordered) */